kyma-project/eventing-manager/docs/contributor/installation.md

-# Installation and uninstallation
+# Installation and Uninstallation

 There are several ways to install Eventing Manager.
 For development, you must run some make targets beforehand.
 For information about the prerequisites, refer to [Development](./development.md) and for a detailed guide to the development flow, visit [Governance](./governance.md).

-## Run the manager on a (k3d) cluster using a Docker image
+## Run the Manager on a (k3d) Cluster Using a Docker Image

 ### Installation

 1. Ensure you have a k3d cluster ready.

    ```sh
    k3d create cluster <clusterName>
    ```